bloomdata-com-my/datasets/README.md

 - No empty strings or null values found in column: 'product_category_name'.
 - No empty strings or null values found in column: 'product_category_name_english'.
-- No columns with non-standard English characters found in column: 'product_category_name'.
+- No non-standard English characters found in column: 'product_category_name'.
-- No columns with non-standard English characters found in column: 'product_category_name_english'.
+- No non-standard English characters found in column: 'product_category_name_english'.
 - Since 'product_category_name' and 'product_category_name_english' columns are unique, no further data cleaning is needed.

 - Below are the first 3 rows of the 'product_category_name_translation' table after processing and storing in the database.
 The complete table is available in 'product_category_name_translation.parquet'.